ParthGuptaZignuts/DJANGO-DRF-AUTH/README.md

-# DJANGO-DRF-AUTH
+# DJANGO-DRF

 A simple Django project using Django Rest Framework (DRF) with JWT authentication.
-This project demonstrates how to set up a Django API with token-based authentication using Simple JWT and handle CORS issues.
+This project demonstrates how to set up a Django API with token-based authentication using Simple JWT and handle CORS issues and contains other important features that are mainly used in Django

 ## Table of Contents